macOS-DevGuides/HelpBookDemo/README.md

 There are two main challenges related to using Apple's Help system:
 - The system relies heavily on hidden and undocumented registration mechanisms, which are tightly linked to bundle identifiers;  changing a bundle id after a help book is registered can lead to unexpected behaviour that may be difficult to diagnose and rectify.
 - The Help system is very stubborn with caching of Help content.
-There are several undocumented cache locations that must be manually cleared for new Help content to display properly.
+The user help cache is linked to the app bundle version, and so should not normally be an issue for end users who install an actual app update.
+However, this can pose problems during development as the cached content will always supersede changes to content bundled in the app *unless* the version number is changed *or* the cache is cleared.

 This project demonstrates:
 - A working `.help` bundle integrated into an Xcode app